HeQibin/dlc/README.md

 ## Dataset Setup

-**vaihingen:** Please, download all image and label packages from [here](http://www2.isprs.org/commissions/comm3/wg4/2d-sem-label-vaihingen.html) and extract them to `data/vaihingen`.
+**Vaihingen:** Please, download all image and label packages from [here](http://www2.isprs.org/commissions/comm3/wg4/2d-sem-label-vaihingen.html) and extract them to `data/vaihingen`.

 **Potsdam:** Please, download all image and label packages from